 Enhance With Online Portfolios

-For the more visual creatives in your workplace, sites like Youtube, Behance and Carbonmade are just a few examples of platforms to easily get your work listed online.
+For the more visual creatives in your workplace, sites like YouTube, Behance and Carbonmade are just a few examples of platforms to easily get your work listed online.

-Campaign For A Cause
+Campaign for a Cause

-From celebrations such as birthdays or new hires to larger campaigns for a belief or charity, getting your employees involved in company wellbeing can help spark people’s interest in your business.
+From celebrations such as birthdays or new hires to larger campaigns for a belief or charity, getting your employees involved in company well being can help spark people’s interest in your business.
 You can increase your digital signage, or have your employees centered on a common charitable project, and share the news via social.
 People will soon gravitate with your business once hearing about your team’s efforts on giving back to the community.

 Ideate With Pinterest

 Pinterest is a hub for generating ideas for your business.
 This platform will help you identify trends that your customers are following.
-Have your employees generate content that flows with a users Pinterestboards, and you can start pinning items to meet new customers, drive more traffic to your website for free.
+Have your employees generate content that flows with a users Pinterestboards, and you can start pinning items to meet new customers, driving more traffic to your website for free.